To apply for admission to the graduate program in sociology, you must apply for admission

 Memphis, TN 38152, firstname.lastname@example.org, 901-678-4464.

-- Students must take either the Graduate Record Exam (GRE) or the Miller Analogies Test
+- Students must submit their Graduate Record Exam (GRE) test scores.

 - International applicants must have a minimum Test of English as a Foreign Language